FMMT666/SyrSafeTechLogger/README.md

     - added IP address command line option
     - added henlo option to check if Syr is present
     - added a photo
-    - added status parameter (in work)
+    - added status parameter
+    - added more info for status

 ---
 ## TODO
+    - DC voltage supply readout does not work; requires admin mode??
     - iOS Shortcuts to change profiles
     - option to skip saving/displaying data if nothing happens
     - Octave data reader